 The Local History Group has a variety of activities:

 - A programme of regular meetings on local topics.

 - Publication of books and other publications including the Bromsgrove Rousler, a local history magazine every December.

 The Environment Committee examines planning and development and a large range of items which affect the way the town and district look.

-Separately, The Bromsgrove Lecture has attracted a large audience over the twenty-six years of its existence and is given by an expert in the field.
+Separately, The Bromsgrove Lecture has attracted a large audience over the thirty years of its existence and is given by an expert in the field.
 Also an Architectural Award Competition is held on a regular basis.